Guigan713/Guigan713/README.md

   - I also had the occasion to discover DevOps and learnt to use a IAC (Terraform), Google Cloud Platform and Linux/Debian.
   - I have learnt C# and the .net environement through a training with AJC Formation.
   - I did several personal projects as a training.
 I used different technologies like React Native, Next js, mongo DB, TypeScript...
-  - I actually work as a devellopper using Power Platform technologies (Power Apps, Power Automate, Sharepoint, Power BI, Dataverse)
+  - I worked as a developper using Power Platform technologies (Power Apps, Power Automate, Sharepoint, Power BI, Dataverse)

 <br>